 // - changeAutoMode (changing auto)

-This is also how they build up a profile about you.
+This is also how they build behavioral profiles.

 // od & oc: code 7001, ob: code 1700